Form An Asset Protection Trust Today

 Learn about one of the easiest ways to protect your hard-earned assets from possible creditors

-A Domestic Asset Protection Trust (DAPT) is a self-settled spendthrift trust designed to protect the assets of the grantor from future creditors.
+Anderson Advisors will help you decide which type of Asset Protection Trust will provide you and your family with the most benefits.
+It could be a Foreign Asset Protection Trust, a Medicaid Asset Protection Trust, or perhaps a Domestic Asset Protection Trust (DAPT) which is a self-settled spendthrift trust designed to protect the assets of the grantor from future creditors.
 A DAPT can offer exceptional asset protection if an independent trustee controls the distributions, which can be made to the grantor or designated beneficiaries.

 Those who benefit most from a DAPT include: